hughbrien/frontend/README.md

 - Make changes to the Source Code
 - Commit and Push the Changes
+- Update the Manifest with the Change Hash from the Commit
 - Build and Push the Deployment to a PUBLIC/Private Repository
 - Update/Confirm  your Deployment manifest has the correct Ropository Image reference